Peptide-powered wellness.

 Program · Hair Loss

-Online hair loss prescription via licensed US physicians — finasteride and minoxidil, FDA-approved generic medications, shipped to your door if prescribed. $0 until prescribed.
+Online hair loss prescription via licensed US clinicians — finasteride and minoxidil, FDA-approved generic medications, shipped to your door if prescribed. $0 until prescribed.
 Telehealth in 48 US states + DC (AK and MS not served).

 Male pattern hair loss is gradual and progressive, and the medications with the strongest evidence are finasteride and minoxidil — two FDA-approved generic medications.
-TelePeptideTelePep connects you with a licensed US physician who reviews your intake online and, if treatment is appropriate, prescribes a plan that a licensed pharmacy ships to your door.
-No clinic visit, no waiting room, and you pay nothing until a physician prescribes.
+TelePeptideTelePep connects you with a licensed US clinician who reviews your intake online and, if treatment is appropriate, prescribes a plan that a licensed pharmacy ships to your door.
+No clinic visit, no waiting room, and you pay nothing until a clinician prescribes.

 FDA-approved generics